Bytekeeper/HAM/Drivers.md

 ## CalDavDriver
 Queries a CalDav server like Owncloud and triggers events based on calendar entries

+## GoogleCalenderDriver
+Queries and adds events on the google calendar.

 ## KodiDriver
 Triggers events based on actions performed in Kodi like: Movie paused, switch on light